ssalvaterra/LIB-201/text-analysis.md

 * magician
 * !

-If this sentence were a part of a larger corpus, we might also want to make everything the same case and take out punctuation so all linguistic units (aka words) are treated similarly!
+If this sentence were a part of a larger corpus, we might also want to make everything the same case and take out punctuation so all linguistic units (aka words) are treated similarly.

 ## Lemmatizing and Stemming

 Lemmas are root words, or common base words for different variations of a word.
-Lemmatizing a word is a Natural Language Processing process, which groups words by their roots and parts of speech for analysis.
+Lemmatizing a word is a Natural Language Processing (NLP) process, which groups words by their roots and parts of speech for analysis.
 Stemming a word removes part of words (plurals, suffixes, alternate endings, etc.) to collapse them into a common word.
 For example:

 | Word | Lemma/Stem |
 |------|--------|